What video, picture, program or article will attract more eyes in fitness?

-Here is the picture of legendary Gama Pehlwan and Bruce Lee, masters of their own sport, but none of them ever had any need to develop sharp six packs.
+Here is the picture of legendary Gama Pehlwan and Bruce Lee, masters of their own sport, but none of them ever focussed on developing sharp six packs.
 They focussed on extreme physical and mental training to reach the top of their sport, fulfilling the demands laid out in front of them.
 Bruce Lee’s six packs were as a result of extremely low fat percentage due to extreme amount of training he underwent, not because he left salt and water before his photoshoot.

 The great Dara Singh Ji, wasn’t interested in having a sharp set of six packs, for his Insta handle.